 - Model and promote positive behaviour.
 Value diversity, demonstrate respect, and include all students and their families. - Provide and take part in professional development to build skills, knowledge and confidence about preventing bullying.
-Including how to recognise, respond and manage it. - Collect data on bullying regularly.
+Including how to recognise, respond and manage it. - Assess bullying data and trends to develop prevention strategies.
+Do this with the Governing Council and school community. - Collect data on bullying regularly.
 Use the data to plan how you will prevent and respond to bullying. - Explicitly teach students about respectful relationships, bullying and cyberbullying.
 Teach them how to recognise bullying, what to do and how to get help. - Work with students to come up with solutions to bullying.
 Include them in decisions that affect their safety and wellbeing. - Support all students to be included, in particular students at higher risk of being bullied. - Take action when bullying and cyberbullying has been reported.
 This includes incidents that happen out of school hours or off school grounds when it relates to school relationships. - Report criminal matters to the South Australian Police. - Help parents and carers to recognise bullying.
 Include information about what to do when their child is engaging in or affected by bullying. - Work with families, service providers and the community to support students affected by bullying. - Support students to repair and restore relationships that have been harmed by bullying. - Have planned responses to bullying.
 Make them visible and consistent.
 Responses should foster trust and confidence. - Help students to be physically and psychologically safe from bullying.